Professor P. G. (Gerry) McKenna

 • Re-Imagining research and innovation in higher education in Ireland and Northern Ireland

-- Organiser and chair of conferences including:
+- Organiser and chair of conferences/events including:

-• RIA Conference: Exploration and Transformation - The future of higher education on the island of Ireland.
+• RIA Conference: 'Exploration and Transformation - The future of higher education on the island of Ireland'

 - Chair of RIA Covid-response group leading inter alia to: HE Futures Taskforce; Covid series of podcasts (led by Dan Carey); position papers, newspaper articles and media appearances; the development of the Digital Academy to reflect post-Covid society and promote the reach of the RIA.